 ‘Good press’ is something Fuller pursues single-mindedly.
 Earlier this year, he ratcheted up the s--t-stirring another notch when his press agency issued a statement (and followed it up with a reminder) deploring the support of Kevin Plank, founder of rival US sportswear firm Under Armour, for US president Donald Trump, after Plank described Trump as a “real asset” to the country.

-Inviting Under Armour brand ambassadors, including NBA basketball’s Stephen Currie, ballerina Misty Copeland and former WWE wrestling star Dwayne ‘The Rock’ Johnson to “jump ship” and join Skins instead, Fuller claimed in a statement that Plank “says it’s great to have a president that puts business first – profits before principles.
+Inviting Under Armour brand ambassadors, including NBA basketball’s Stephen Curry, ballerina Misty Copeland and former WWE wrestling star Dwayne ‘The Rock’ Johnson to “jump ship” and join Skins instead, Fuller claimed in a statement that Plank “says it’s great to have a president that puts business first – profits before principles.
 Is that good?
 Of course it isn’t.

 “Great sports brands like Nike, Adidas and until now, Under Armour, have a fine history of celebrating diversity and acceptance.
 The people they sponsor are testament to this.
-So, if Steph Currie, Misty Copeland, Dwayne ‘The Rock’ Johnson or any of their ambassadors start to feel a bit uncomfortable in their Under Armour, and want to jump ship or walk the plank, we’ll be here with open arms.
+So, if Steph Curry, Misty Copeland, Dwayne ‘The Rock’ Johnson or any of their ambassadors start to feel a bit uncomfortable in their Under Armour, and want to jump ship or walk the plank, we’ll be here with open arms.
 Because we believe that sport has an obligation to build bridges, not ridiculous walls.
 And we believe that it has the ability to the whole world make great again.

 “So let me be clear.
 If you support racism, if you support sexism, if you support prejudice in any form, please, please, please don’t buy SKINS.
 But if you applaud the athletes and brands that put principles before profit, then join us and shut hate down.
 Join us, and rise up.”